Vulnerable Agent Identification in Large-Scale Multi-Agent Reinforcement Learning: Experiments

-\textbf{First, some agents contribute more significantly to overall system functionality.} Figs.~\ref{fig:battle_value_c} and~\ref{fig:taxi_value_c} visualize the value difference $V^i(s^i, \mu, \epsilon^i=0, \xi=0) - V^i(s^i, \mu, \epsilon^i=1, \xi=0)$, reflecting the drop in value if agent $i$ is selected as an adversary, as captured by the $\epsilon^i$ term in Proposition~\ref{regbellman}.
+\textbf{First, some agents contribute more significantly to overall system functionality.} Figs.~\ref{fig:combined} (a,b) visualize the value difference $V^i(s^i, \mu, \epsilon^i=0, \xi=0) - V^i(s^i, \mu, \epsilon^i=1, \xi=0)$, reflecting the drop in value if agent $i$ is selected as an adversary, as captured by the $\epsilon^i$ term in Proposition~\ref{regbellman}.
 In Battle, agents at the right hand side engage enemies more frequently and thus accumulate more rewards, making them both more valuable and more vulnerable when compromised.
-In Taxi, ride requests occur more frequently near the center, so agents located there earn higher rewards and are similarly more critical.
+In Taxi, ride requests occur more frequently near the center, so agents located there earn higher rewards and are more critical.
 These patterns indicate that agents with advantageous positions or key roles contribute more to cooperation and are therefore prime targets for adversarial exploitation.

-\textbf{Second, the failure of one agent can negatively affect others.} Figs.~\ref{fig:battle_value_a} and~\ref{fig:taxi_value_a} show the impact of a single adversary (highlighted in a red square) on its teammates' value functions, computed as $V^i(s^i, \mu, \epsilon^i=0, \xi=0) - V^i(s^i, \mu, \epsilon^i=0, \xi=1/N)$, corresponding to the $\xi$ term in Proposition~\ref{regbellman}.
-In Battle, disruption primarily affects agents in the same row, where coordination is essential for collective attacks.
-In Taxi, agents to the left suffer most, as they must move toward the central region, but are blocked by the adversary.
-In contrast, central agents remain largely unaffected.
+\textbf{Second, the failure of one agent can negatively affect others.} Figs.~\ref{fig:combined} (c,d) show the impact of a single adversary (highlighted in a red square) on its teammates' value functions, computed as $V^i(s^i, \mu, \epsilon^i=0, \xi=0) - V^i(s^i, \mu, \epsilon^i=0, \xi=1/N)$, corresponding to the $\xi$ term in Proposition~\ref{regbellman}.
+In Battle, disruption primarily affects agents in the same row.
+An adversarial agent can mislead allies moving towards different directions, and disrupting the collective attacks to lower success rate.
+In Taxi, agents to the left suffer most.
+These agents must move toward the central region with the highest reward, but are actively blocked by the adversary, preventing them from reaching these high-reward areas.
 These results demonstrate that the learned $V^i$ function captures inter-agent dependencies and accurately reflects vulnerability propagation within the team.